Stop Blaming the Handoff — Your Delivery Model Is Broken

 Scrum.org describes handoffs as an anti-pattern that increases delays, creates ambiguity, reduces quality, and fragments communication across silos. source

-That might sound like a purely agile coaching perspective, but in a regulated Financial Services environment, the consequences are bigger than just slower velocity.
+That might sound like a purely agile coaching perspective.
+In a regulated Financial Services environment, the consequences land harder than slower velocity.

 The consequences show up as release risk.